quarkslab/llvm-passes/doc/X-OR_tutorial/X-OR_tutorial.rst

     * If you have taken a look at the non-optimized obfuscated code, you've probably noticed that the pattern is very easy to spot.
 Each computation of a power of the base appears very clearly… *'Awesome an exponentiation \\o/'*

-      To make the transformation less regular and make pattern matching harder, we could randomized the order of the transformations operations.
+      To make the transformation less regular and make pattern matching harder, we could randomize the order of the transformations operations.
       As we will see, this will require a change of transformation algorithms, but if there is chance that it might annoy reverse engineers then it's worth our time :).

 From now on, we will work on the code in the `chained_xor` branch: